Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Results and Analysis

+\paragraph{Intuitive Graphs.} The sequence construction in general shows worse performance than its simplified version, which indicates that the use of discrete weights in the edges does not provide relevant information for datasets such as App Reviews, DBpedia, and IMDB.
+BBC News appears to be an exception: Since news articles tend to reiterate key facts in the news multiple times, exact co-occurrences of word pairs appear to be frequent and might be meaningful.
+Despite also consisting of news articles, HND behaves similarly to other datasets in that Sequence$\mathbf{{}_{simp}}$ significantly outperforms the weighted version, which fails to learn the task.
+This may be due to noisy tokens such as HTML tags that may occur numerous times.
+When omitting edge weights, the model may be less affected by such noise.

+Regarding the window-based graph construction, the extended version does not show a significant improvement over the base version with $N=2$.
+This is because a higher $N$ increases the average degree of the graph, making it difficult to extract local patterns and discern the content of the text.
+Hence, Window mostly outperformed Window$\mathbf{{}_{ext}}$.

+Overall, the window-based construction is recommended when the classification task is as simple as topic recognition.
+This allows a faster and more direct identification of the input document's vocabulary, as each token accesses both its left and right context immediately and can identify recurrent words.
+Moreover, a quick vocabulary exploration is achieved as $N$ grows.

+In contrast, for tasks such as sentiment analysis or identifying writing styles and biases in a given article, a detailed analysis of the term order is necessary.
+In this case, a sequence-based construction seems preferable.
+Although directed graphs may be limited to a left-to-right construction, GNNs spread the node information between neighbors and thus exploit structural and linguistic textual features, as local and global contexts of the document.

-Despite not outperforming FF BERT, TextLevelGCN is the best graph-based model for App Reviews.
-It shows that the classification task benefits from edge weights, but they should be soft values for a smoother learning curve.
-Otherwise, it is preferable to omit them.
-On all other datasets, TextLevelGCN underperforms Intuitive Graphs even when processing short documents.
-Moreover, despite its simplicity, Sequence$\mathbf{{}_{simp}}$ outperforms TextLevelGCN.
+\paragraph{TextLevelGCN.} \autoref{n_gram} shows that TextLevelGCN is the best-performing graph-based model for App Reviews, implying that the task benefits from edge weights, but that they should be soft values for a smoother learning curve.
+Otherwise, it is preferable to omit them by employing a Sequence$\mathbf{{}_{ simp}}$ construction.
+Nonetheless, TextLevelGCN underperforms Intuitive Graphs on all other datasets, even when processing medium-length documents.

-We see that the results of graph-based models are below FF BERT for short document classification.
-However, for long documents such as BBC News, Window$\mathbf{{}_{\rm ext}}$ obtains the best-reported accuracy.
-The same is observed for HND, where Intuitive Graphs dominate as the best way to represent longer documents.
-In this task, FF BERT obtains significantly better validation performance than during testing, i.e., it overfits and obtains considerably lower results than TextLevelGCN.
-Although the latter defines a much smaller maximum length for text documents (350 tokens), TextLevelGCN has a higher accuracy than FF BERT.
-Therefore, graph-based document representations provide clear advantages when processing long texts.
+As in \autoref{emb_as_node}, for TextLevelGCN there is a connection between the classification task and node feature initialization.
+Topic classification tasks obtained better results when employing BERT for 2-gram and 3-gram setups.
+Since vocabulary exploration is relevant to solve the task, an extended left--right context graph construction is beneficial.
+Likewise, since BERT embeddings are high-dimensional vectors, they are more valuable than other strategies.
+In turn, the best results for sentiment analysis and detection of biased writing were obtained by 1-gram graphs using Word2Vec.
+In these cases, only 300 dimensions are sufficient to get competitive results.
+Given that App Reviews documents are extremely short, the local context in the text is insignificant and exploring the global context through denser 3-gram graphs is required.